 What You'll Pay In Health Care Costs If You Get Ebola

-Clearly, Ebola is on everyone’s mind.
-Type “ebola” into Google search, and 258 million search results pop up in a fraction of a second.
+Clearly, Ebola was on everyone’s mind 2014-2016.
+If you typed “ebola” into Google search, and 258 million search results pop up in a fraction of a second.
 Compare that with only 79 million for ISIS or just 21 million for George Clooney.

-Aware that the most recent outbreak has already claimed more than 4,000 lives, including Thomas Eric Duncan, the first victim of the disease in the United States, many people no doubt are seeking information about Ebola’s first signs and symptoms and the statistical likelihood that they might contract the disease.
+Aware that the last recent big outbreak had already claimed more than 4,000 lives, including Thomas Eric Duncan, the first victim of the disease in the United States, many people no doubt were seeking information about Ebola’s first signs and symptoms and the statistical likelihood that they might contract the disease.
 Strangely (or perhaps not so strangely), there is another subset of people out there trying to figure out how they might cash in on the virus by investing in the companies that make the hazmat suits, surgical masks, hand sanitizers and experimental drugs that will serve as the first defense against the disease.
-For example, sales of DuPont’s Tyvek protective suits have surged 233 percent and sales of 3Ms particulate respirators have shot up 4,004 percent since the outbreak.
+For example, sales of DuPont’s Tyvek protective suits surged 233 percent and sales of 3Ms particulate respirators have shot up 4,004 percent since the outbreak.

 For me, however, I just want to know how much it would cost if I contracted Ebola or some similar horrific disease.
 Would I be able to withstand the disease financially?
 Ebola care cost is clearly on my mind.